Reloaded-Project/Reloaded-III/docs/Mods/Essentials/Virtual-FileSystem/Programmer-Usage.md

 !!! info "Using basic C# types for easier understanding.
 Actual types may vary."

 ### Redirecting Individual Files

-- `AddRedirect(string sourcePath, string targetPath)`: Redirects an individual file path from `sourcePath` (original game path) to `targetPath` (mod file path).
+- `RedirectHandle AddRedirect(string sourcePath, string targetPath)`: Redirects an individual file path from `sourcePath` (original game path) to `targetPath` (mod file path).
+Returns a handle to the redirection.

-- `RemoveRedirect(string sourcePath, string targetPath)`: Removes redirection for an individual file path from `sourcePath` to `targetPath`.
+- `void RemoveRedirect(RedirectHandle handle)`: Removes the redirection associated with the given `handle`.

 ### Redirecting All Files in Folder

-- `AddRedirectFolder(string sourceFolder, string targetFolder)`: Adds a new redirect folder.
+- `RedirectFolderHandle AddRedirectFolder(string sourceFolder, string targetFolder)`: Adds a new redirect folder.
   Files in `targetFolder` will overlay files in `sourceFolder`.

-- `RemoveRedirectFolder(string sourceFolder, string targetFolder)`: Removes a redirect folder where files in `targetFolder` were overlaying `sourceFolder`.
+Returns a handle to the redirect folder.

+- `void RemoveRedirectFolder(RedirectFolderHandle handle)`: Removes the redirect folder associated with the given `handle`.

+## IVirtualFileSystem API

+!!! info "Using basic C# types for easier understanding.
+Actual types may vary."

 ### Registering Virtual Files